Container Registry CDN

 Section titled “Secret Key and Key Rotation”Overview

-Section titled “Overview”The CDN is configured with a secret key that is used by the registry to generate signed URLs.
-This key is configured in Terraform, and is configured as a Kubernetes secret.
-The secret is sourced from GKMS.
+Section titled “Overview”The CDN is configured with a secret key that is used by the Registry to generate signed URLs.
+This key is provisioned by Terraform, and is configured as a Kubernetes secret, which in turn is sourced from Vault.

 The path is configured in the Registry configuration file /etc/docker/registry/config.yml